xitongsys/parquet-go/README.md

 ### Tips
 * Some platforms don't support all kinds of encodings.
 If you are not sure, just use PLAIN and PLAIN_DICTIONARY.
+* If the fields have many different values, please don't use PLAIN_DICTIONARY encoding.
+Because it will record all the different values in a map which will use a lot of memory.

 ## Repetition Type
 There are three repetition types in Parquet: REQUIRED, OPTIONAL, REPEATED.